Photon surfaces extensions for dynamical gravitational collapse: Introduction

 \section{Introduction}

-Detection of black holes represents a intriguing challenge in the realm of observational astrophysics.
+Detection of black holes represents an intriguing challenge in the realm of observational astrophysics.
 The well-known international collaboration Event Horizon Telescope (EHT) has utilized a network of radio telescopes across the globe to elaborate an image of the black hole in galaxy M87 \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2024dhe}, often referred to as the black hole shadow.
-The EHT collaboration has applied analogous methods to investigate other substantial cosmic entities also, notably the SgrA* black hole situated at the Milky Way's core \cite{EventHorizonTelescope:2022wkp}.
+The EHT collaboration has also applied analogous methods to investigate other substantial cosmic entities, notably the SgrA black hole situated at the Milky Way's core \cite{EventHorizonTelescope:2022wkp}.

-It is important to note that the EHT images are not "direct photographs," but rather reconstructed radio maps illustrating hot gas in orbit around the black hole, which manifest as a luminous ring.
+It is important to note that the EHT images are not direct optical photographs but rather reconstructed radio maps that trace the emission from hot gas orbiting the black hole, which gives rise to the observed luminous ring.

-Indeed, despite its name, what EHT aims to capture is not exactly the shape of the event horizon, but rather something that reveals the motion of objects revolving around the black hole, within the observable region to a faraway observer, which can be effectively described, in the simplest toy models, by the so-called photon sphere.
+Indeed, despite its name, the EHT does not aim to capture the shape of the event horizon itself, but rather to trace the motion of matter orbiting the black hole within the observable region to a faraway observer, which can be effectively described, in the simplest toy models, by the so-called \textit{photon sphere}.

 Classically, the concept of a photon sphere arises in static and spherically symmetric settings such as the Schwarzschild solution, where it manifests as a timelike hypersurface at radius \( r = 3M \) on which initially tangent null geodesics remain tangent as they evolve.
-A similar approach, based on the study of null radial geodesics, has been used in a context of static spacetimes \cite{Nolan:2014maa,Hasse:2001by,Chakraborty:2011uj,Bogush:2023ojz,Bogush:2024fqj,Sadeghi:2024itx,Vertogradov:2024dpa},
+A similar approach, based on the study of null radial geodesics, has been used in the context of static spacetimes \cite{Nolan:2014maa,Hasse:2001by,Chakraborty:2011uj,Bogush:2023ojz,Bogush:2024fqj,Sadeghi:2024itx,Vertogradov:2024dpa}, or even in the context of non--transparent collapse \cite{Schneider:2018hge}.

-When it comes to dynamical spacetimes, the situation is more involved.
-One could think to generalize the above approach to this situation, which actually proves fruitful where the metric assumes a special form - for example, \cite{Mishra:2019trb,Solanki:2022glc,Vertogradov:2024eim} study the situation for a spherical metric written in Bondi coordinates $(v,r,\theta,\phi)$, where $v$ is a null coordinate, as is the case for the Vaidya solution.
+When it comes to a fully dynamical setting, the situation is more involved.
+One could think of generalizing the above approach to this situation, which actually proves fruitful when the metric assumes a special form - for example, \cite{Mishra:2019trb,Solanki:2022glc,Vertogradov:2024eim} study the situation for a spherical metric written in Bondi coordinates $(v,r,\theta,\phi)$, where $v$ is a null coordinate, as is the case for the Vaidya solution.

 However, this notion has been extended and generalized to a broader geometric object known as the \textit{photon surface}, formalized in the seminal work by Claudel, Virbhadra, and Ellis \cite{Claudel:2000yi}, where it is defined independently of any specific symmetry or Killing structure.